CoolSprings Galleria

+Shopping mall in Franklin, Tennessee, U.S.

-CoolSprings Galleria is an enclosed super-regional shopping mall in the Cool Springs commercial and residential corridor between Franklin and Brentwood, Tennessee, 15 mi south of Nashville.
+CoolSprings Galleria is an enclosed super-regional shopping mall in the Cool Springs commercial and residential corridor between Franklin and Brentwood, Tennessee, 15 mi south of Nashville, Tennessee, United States.
 Opened in 1991, it features 150 stores.
-The mall is anchored by JCPenney, Belk, Macy’s, and Dillard’s, with junior anchors H&M, American Girl, Ulta Beauty, Primark, and Forever 21.
-It also features The Cheesecake Factory as a major restaurant tenant.
+The mall's anchor stores are Belk, Dillard's, JCPenney, and Macy's, with other major tenants including American Girl, The Cheesecake Factory, H&M, Primark, and Ulta Beauty.
 CBL Properties developed the mall in a joint venture with the Edward J. DeBartolo Corporation, and has owned it since its opening; CBL also owns an adjacent power center called CoolSprings Crossing which was developed simultaneously.

 History

-CBL & Associates Properties (now CBL Properties), a shopping mall developer based in Chattanooga, Tennessee, first announced plans to build a shopping mall in Franklin, Tennessee in 1989.
+CBL & Associates Properties (now CBL Properties), a shopping mall developer based in Chattanooga, Tennessee, first announced plans to build a shopping mall in Franklin, Tennessee, in 1989.
 It would be situated at the interchange of Interstate 65 and Moores Lane (Tennessee State Route 441).
 CBL developed the mall through a joint venture with the Edward J. DeBartolo Corporation.
 The original plans for the mall included three anchor stores: Castner Knott (later became Proffitt's/Hecht's/Macy's), and Sears, with additional space for up to two more.
 Overall it would feature nearly 200 stores in over 1000000 sqft of retail space.
 Coinciding with development of the mall, three other stores were confirmed for the surrounding area: Target and Service Merchandise at an adjacent power center called CoolSprings Crossing, and The Home Depot across Interstate 65.